TajaKuzman/Genre-Datasets-Comparison/README.md

 * 'Spoken': 'A1 (argumentative)': 0.30, 'A11 (personal)': 0.278, 'A17 (review)': 0.252

 As with the GINCO labels, the comparison also revealed that FTD labels do not focus on some other labels, that GINCO and CORE define as a separate genre category.
 For instance, while GINCO and CORE have Forum as a genre category, it is not possible to identify this category with the FTD schema.
 According to FTD predictions, Forum text are between argumentative and personal texts.
 This could be a problem if we merge the datasets, because we cannot know how many forum texts are in the FTD dataset, annotated as another category (e.g., as Opinion).

+#### CORE-main to FTD

+In contrast to the other direction, FTD categories are identified well with the CORE-main classifier - 7 categories match, while 3 categories are not well predicted.
+As in the case of the CORE-main predictions to the GINCO dataset, we can see that the category "Opinion" is not matched with the FTD category 'A1 (argumentative)' or 'A11 (personal)' which were expected to be connected.
+However, here, FTD's Review is better identified as CORE's "Opinion" than in the case of GINCO.
+As with GINCO, the CORE-main classifier is not capable of recognizing promotion.

+1. Categories that are connected well:
+* 'A11 (personal)': 'Narrative': 0.48
+* A14 (academic): Informational Description/Explanation': 0.91
+* 'A16 (information)': 'Informational Description/Explanation': 0.91
+* 'A17 (review)': 'Opinion': 0.56
+* 'A4 (fiction)': 'Narrative': 0.80
+* 'A8 (news)': 'Narrative': 0.74
+* 'A9 (legal)': 'Informational Description/Explanation': 0.99

+2. Categories that are not connected well/wrongly predicted:
+* 'A1 (argumentative)': 'Informational Description/Explanation': 0.51,  'Opinion': 0.22
+* 'A12 (promotion)': 'Informational Description/Explanation': 0.69
+* 'A7 (instruction)': 'How-To/Instructional': 0.44, 'Informational Description/Explanation': 0.42

 ### FTD and CORE sub categories